shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 used in the $\epsilon$-mechanism.
 Specifically, we can replace the probability terms used in the correction term expectation calculation with terms computed by evaluating $H$ and $P$ on prior states.
 If the calculation is tractable, we can take those prior states arbitrarily high in the game tree, even as far as the game's starting position.
+For games where it is tractable to do this from the starting position, we don't need an $H$ model at all.

-(ReBeL does exactly this, continuously updating hidden state distributions via Bayes' Rule throughout the entire game.)
+(ReBeL does exactly this, forgoing an $H$ model and instead continuously updating hidden state distributions via Bayes' Rule throughout the entire game.)

 ## TODO